Skip to main content

 § 9-3902.2 Enforcement and Penalties.

-2. The defense provided herein shall not prevent the landlord from regaining compliance and thereafter enforcing their rights prospectively.
+c.
+Nothing in this Section prevents the landlord from regaining compliance and thereafter enforcing their rights prospectively.

-3. Nothing in this Section shall limit the City’s independent authority to enforce this Chapter or to impose fines, penalties, or license suspensions as otherwise provided.
+d.
+Nothing in this Section shall limit the City’s independent authority to enforce this Chapter or to impose fines, penalties, or license suspensions as otherwise provided.

 SECTION 2.
 This Ordinance shall become effective ninety (90) days after enactment.